Refinance rates with Laurel Road start at 1.89%.

 With RISLA, you can refinance the following loans:

 - Stafford loans

-The program offers 5-, 10-, and 15-year terms and fixed interest rates.
-It also gives you a 0.25 percent discount if you set up automatic payments.
+The program offers 5-, 10- and 15-year terms and fixed interest rates.
+It also gives you a 0.25% discount if you set up automatic payments.
 Here’s a breakdown of the interest rates (including the discount), as of Aug.
 24, 2020:

 You’ll also pay no upfront fees when setting up the new loan or prepayment fees if you pay it off early.
 You can refinance between $7,500 and $250,000.
 The maximum amount you can refinance depends on the highest degree you’ve earned.

-RISLA requires that applicants have a FICO credit score of 680 and an annual income of at least $40,000.
-However, you can meet the income requirement with a cosigner.
+RISLA requires that applicants have a good credit score and make at least $40,000 per year.
+However, you can meet the credit and income requirements by applying with a cosigner.

 Adding a cosigner

 If you don’t earn enough to meet the program’s income requirement, you can combine your income with a cosigner who lives at the same address.
 If you and your cosigner do not live at the same address, at least one of you must earn the minimum.